hugoromerorico/hugoromerorico/articles/structuring-agent-projects/structuring-agent-projects.md

     return graph.compile()
 ```

-The workflow knows nothing about OpenAI or Anthropic. `LLMService` is an abstraction in `infrastructure/`.
-Swap providers by changing one class.
+Notice: The workflow knows nothing about which LLM provider you're using. `LLMService` is an abstraction that lives in `infrastructure/`, making it trivial to swap from OpenAI to Anthropic or any other provider.

-In `routes/`:
+Routes are equally clean:

 ```python
 # app/routes/v1/chat.py